krishnalalxag/test/README.md

 # B) How to use the component:

-__1. Add the BHM component to the COMPONENT folder, add BHM into the COMPONENT CMakeLists , and include bhm.c header into the main program.__
+__1. Add the BHM component to the COMPONENT folder, add BHM into the COMPONENT CMakeLists , and include bhm header file into the main program.__
    ```
          #include"bhm.h"
    ```